master-hax/compose-wireguard-squid/README.md

 1. put your `wg0.conf` file into `./wireguard`
 1. run `docker-compose up`

-if everything works correctly, go-ipfs should be running behind your VPN!
+if everything works correctly, squid should be running behind your VPN!

 ## how to use it